Stefan Th. Gries |

 In the first quarter of this two-quarter research seminar, we explored the set of related approaches known as Cognitive Linguistics.
 The course provided a brief general introduction to the assumptions governing or underlying most of the field, followed by a variety of case studies focusing on central notions of, and areas of research within, Cognitive Linguistics; these notions and areas of research include metaphor/metonymy, polysemy, Cognitive Grammar, (argument structure) constructions etc.

 In the first quarter of this two-quarter research seminar, we were concerned with the intersection of (quantitative) (corpus) linguistics, lexical semantics, and legal/statutory interpretation.
 I took some corpus-linguistic knowledge for granted (nothing technical, just the general ideas that are covered in Chapter 2 of the second edition of my corpus textbook).
 The first three weeks were a slow introduction into various aspects of semantics, in particular (dictionary) definitions, Natural Semantic Metalanguage, sentence semantics, and some aspects of cognitive semantics.
-After that, we considered several applications of corpus-linguistic methods to legal/statutory interpretation; students read (and partially presented) (i) some Supreme Court opinions; (ii) some corpus-linguistic papers discussing legal applications; (iii) a famous/infamous report currently under litigation; (iv) legal critiques of corpus-linguistic applications; and (v) discussions of experimental jurisprudence; with some discussion of corpus linguistic methods on the side.The goals are to familiarize you with at least some aspects of legal/forensic linguistics so that you can write a (likely empirical) paper in the second quarter and maybe be a good expert witness at some point.
+After that, we considered several applications of corpus-linguistic methods to legal/statutory interpretation; students read (and partially presented) (i) some Supreme Court opinions; (ii) some corpus-linguistic papers discussing legal applications; (iii) a famous/infamous report currently under litigation; (iv) legal critiques of corpus-linguistic applications; and (v) discussions of experimental jurisprudence; with some discussion of corpus linguistic methods on the side.The goals were to familiarize participants with at least some aspects of legal/forensic linguistics in order for them to be able to write a (likely empirical) paper in the second quarter and maybe be a good expert witness at some point.

 In the first quarter of this two-quarter seminar, we explored topics in psycholinguistics from (i) the theoretical perspective of exemplar-/usage-based cognitive/functional linguistics and (ii) the methodological perspective of experimental and observational data and analysis.
 We read and discussed a variety of papers on topics in language acquisition, language production, 'distributional linguistics', and, depending on participants' choices, language change and sociolinguistics.